amorri40/amorri40.github.io/pages/art/2017-05-13-Fantasy-Art-Magazine-Comparison.md

 ### **Character **- From magical to steampunk

+Identical to the original volume 2 but seems to be missing the Weta character tutorial.

 - Create a magical witch ([Jennifer Healy](http://www.beautifulburden.com))

 - Design a Norse character ([Lili Ibrahim](http://www.liliibrahim.com))